Integrating and plotting an orbit in an NFW potential#

 ...
 Integrator=gi.DOPRI853Integrator)

-We can integrate many orbits in parallel by passing in a 2D array of initial conditions.
-Here, as an example, we’ll generate some random initial conditions by sampling from a Gaussian around the initial orbit (with a positional scale of 100 pc, and a velocity scale of 1 km/s):
+We can integrate many orbits in parallel by passing a 2D array of initial conditions.
+Here, we’ll generate random initial conditions by sampling from a Gaussian around the initial orbit (positional scale: 100 pc, velocity scale: 1 km/s):

 >>> norbits = 128